fdac24/news/README.md

  - [Magic of Internet](https://github.com/fdac24/lectures/blob/master/magic.pdf)

 # Class on Aug 22
- - 88 registered for the class, but only 80 have submitted PR: see instructions for the previous class
+ - Only 62 have created forks and 49 PRs so far: see instructions for the previous class
  - Please accept your [invitation to fdac24 organization](https://github.com/orgs/fdac24) while logged in to GH via handle you used to submit pull request